 Thank you for your time Skinny Jean Gardener!
 We hope you have a great tour.

-Lee Connelly was speaking to Neha Aggarwal
+Lee Connelly, the Skinny Jean Gardener, was speaking to Neha Aggarwal